-Like the lion, at such early stages, we cannot know our work.
+Like an animal we’ve never seen, at early stages, we cannot know our work entirely.
 We don’t know its habitat or function.
 We’re just seeing it’s shadow in the wild.
 We need to be careful of defining too strongly what the limits of a lion should be.
-We shouldn’t be in such a rush to say, “this is the skin, and here’s where the mouth goes and this is the femur” before we really know.
+We shouldn’t be in such a rush to say, “this is where the mouth goes and this is the femur” before we really know how it moves.

 There’s a study I read a year ago by a psychology researcher named Timothy Wilson from the University of Virginia called “The Disruptive Effects of Self-Reflection.”